-In this post, John Schwarz, Visier CEO and co-founder, explains how HR can improve the business bottom line and fulfil its strategic mandate within the organization.
+In this post, John Schwarz, former Visier CEO and co-founder, explains how HR can improve the business bottom line and fulfil its strategic mandate within the organization.

 When customers start using Visier, they often tell us the stories that led them to seek out a people analytics solution.